ahmadelmaoued/Real-Estate-Landing-Page/README.md

 This project is a fully responsive fake real estate landing page showcasing properties, features, and a user-friendly contact section.
 While the website itself is fictional, it demonstrates real-world front-end development techniques including:

-Modern and clean layout
+• Modern and clean layout

-Interactive UI elements
+• Interactive UI elements

-Hover effects and animations
+• Hover effects and animations

-Smooth navigation
+• Smooth navigation

-A working contact form (front-end only)
+• A working contact form (front-end only)

-Responsive design for all screen sizes
+• Responsive design for all screen sizes

-I built this landing page to improve my development skills, learn by debugging through trial and error, and get more comfortable writing clean, reusable code.

  Features